nest-desktop/nest-desktop/docs/about/abstract.rst

 **Acknowledgements**

-This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement No. 785907 (Human Brain ProjectSGA2) and 945539 (Human Brain Project SGA3) and the Helmholtz Association Initiative and Net-working Fund under project number SO-092 (Advanced Computing Architectures, ACA).
+This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement No. 785907 (Human Brain Project SGA2) and No. 945539 (Human Brain Project SGA3).
+This project was funded by the Helmholtz Association Initiative and Networking Fund under project number SO-092 (Advanced Computing Architectures, ACA).
+This work was supported by the DFG Excellence Cluster BrainLinks-BrainTools (grant EXC 1086).

 **References**